Disclaimer: As this is an affiliate site, I’ll earn a small commission from qualified purchases, at no additional cost to you.

 |5200 BTU Space Heater||750||750|

-Now, to find out your total wattage needs, add the starting wattage of all the appliances you want to run together, as starting watt is larger than running watt.
+Now, to find out your total wattage needs, add the starting wattage of all the appliances you want to run together, as starting watt is larger than the running watt.

 Let’s say, both your air conditioners are running, your husband is making coffee, you’re warming a pizza in the microwave, and your kids are watching TV.